odoo/documentation/content/developer/reference/testing.rst

         ...

-This test will not be selected by default, to run it the relevant tag will have to be selected explicitely:
+This test will not be selected by default, to run it the relevant tag will have to be selected explicitly:

 .. code-block:: console